Our peer-review process

 - All lines in the text file are numbered.

-- All illustrations and figures must be submitted as separate PNG, BMP, RAW, or TIFF files of at least 300 dpi, and datasets for all figures and tables must be submitted as clearly labelled spreadsheet files.
+- All illustrations and figures must be submitted as separate PNG, BMP, RAW, JPEG, or TIFF files of at least 300 dpi, and datasets for all figures and tables must be submitted as clearly labelled spreadsheet files.

-- All illustrations, figures, and tables must be referred to in the main text.
+- All illustrations, figures, and tables must be referred to in the main text in addition to being submitted as separate files

 The editorial board reserves the right to request further information from authors or changes in formatting before deciding whether a submission is to be accepted.
 Additional questions about formatting or submitting an article should be directed to [email protected].